onflow/cadence/runtime/language.md

 Postconditions must be true right after the execution of the function.
 Postconditions are part of the function and introduced by the `ensure` keyword, followed by the condition block.
 Postconditions may only occur after preconditions, if any.

 A conditions block consists of one or more conditions.
 Conditions are expressions evaluating to a boolean.
-They may not call functions, i.e., they can't have side-effects and must be pure expressions.
+They may not call functions, i.e., they cannot have side-effects and must be pure expressions.

 <!--